UPDATED: August 11, 2017

 For more WordPress educational theme suggestions, read this article.

-No matter which site builder you choose to use, these content and theme suggestions should help get your site prepped and ready for the new school year.
-Questions or suggestions?
-Please share in the comments!
+No matter which site builder you choose to use, these content and theme suggestions should help get your site prepped so you can go back to school with a teacher website that rules.

 Also published on Medium.